Template

 Steel Blue German Shepherd

-An easy way to tell a Steel Blue from a traditional black and tan is to stand them side by side.
+An easy way to tell a Steel Blue from a black German Shepherd or a traditional black and tan is to stand them side by side.
 Then, the color differences can easily be seen.
-Especially the nose, eye color, eye rims, lips, toenails and foot pads.
+Especially on the nose, eye color, eye rims, lips, toenails and foot pads.

 Powder Blue German Shepherd

-Powder blue puppies are born with a silver sheen on the tip of their fur.
+Powder Blue puppies are born with a silver sheen on the tip of their fur.
 This remains until after the first week or two.
+The silver/grey color will eventually become a blue/grey.

-Their coat and eye color will drastically during the first year.
-Changes occur at a much slower rate in the following years.
+Their coat and eye color alter will drastically during the first year.
+After that, changes occur at a much slower rate in the following years.

 Health and the Blue GSD

 While the blue color is cosidered a fault, a German Shepherd with this gene is no different from traditional colors.
 Some breeds have issues with blue coat color.
-Doberman's can suffer from Alopecia.
+Doberman's, for instance, can suffer from Alopecia (loss of hair).
 But in GSD's the blue pigment will not affect their health.

 Protected by Copyscape Plagiarism Tool